Where is the starting line?

 1. Corwith Avenue parking lot, behind the Bridgehampton Historical Society/Museum.
 It is FREE to park here and a quick walk from here to the starting line.
 See the link below for a map of Bridgehampton Village, with Corwith Avenue and the start line labeled for you.

 2. Bridgehampton High School parking lot, located on Montauk Highway, just past Ocean Road.
 This is an 8-10 minute walk from the starting line.
-There is a $20 fee to park here and it is limited to 70 spots.
-Parking permits can be purchased at registration and through our online store.
-THE PTA IS SPONSORING THE PARKING HERE AND ALL PARKING FEES WILL GO TOWARDS THEIR FUNDRAISING EFFORTS.
+There is a $20 fee to park here and it is limited to 90 spots.
+Parking permits can be purchased at registration.
+The Bridgehampton School PTA is partnering with us to make parking available at the school and all parking fees will go directly to the school.
 The lot will not open until 7am sharp, and anyone parked there before 7am will be towed by the Southampton Police.
 There is no parking without a Bridgehampton Half hang tag.
 See map below for location of the School and the starting line.

 3. There is one smaller lot behind the stores at the west end of Bridgehampton village that is accessed by School Street.
 Please click on either of the two maps above, locate Bobby Van’s, and note the parking lot behind it.